gragusa/CovarianceMatrices.jl/README.md

 For example, `ParzenKernel(NeweyWest)` return an instance of `TruncatedKernel` parametrized by `NeweyWest`, the type that corresponds to the optimal bandwidth calculated following Newey and West (1994).
 Similarly, `ParzenKernel(Andrews)` corresponds to the optimal bandwidth obtained in Andrews (1991).
 If the bandwidth is known, it can be directly passed, i.e. `TruncatedKernel(2)`.

-The examples below hopefully clarify the API, that is however relatively simple to use.
+The examples below clarify the API, that is however relatively easy to use.

 ### Long run variance of the regression coefficient

-In the regression context, the function `vcov` does all the work.
-Its API` is
+In the regression context, the function `vcov` does all the work:
 ```julia
 vcov(::DataFrameRegressionModel, ::HAC; prewhite = true)
 ```

-The example below, describe a typical call to it on a regression model on generated data (a regression with autoregressive error component):
+Consider the following artificial data (a regression with autoregressive error component):
 ```julia
 using CovarianceMatrices
 using DataFrames